scaleoutsystems/fedn/docs/quickstart.rst

 .. code-block:: bash

    git clone https://github.com/scaleoutsystems/fedn.git
-   cd fedn/fedn
+   cd fedn
-   pip install -e .
+   pip install .

 It is recommended to use a virtual environment when installing FEDn.